Circle packings, renormalizations and subdivision rules: Teichm uller space and finite circle packings

-\end{theorem} Moreover, it is easy to see that the identification above is isometric with respect to the Teichm\"uller metric on $\mathcal{QC}(\Gamma)$ and that of the product $\prod_{F}\Teich(\Pi_F)$, defined as the maximum of the Teichm\"uller metrics on $\Teich(\Pi_F)$.
+by recording the conformal structure on each interstice.
+Moreover, it is easy to see $\Psi^{-1}=h\circ f$, where $f$ is the map from Proposition~\ref{prop:deformation_space}, and $\Psi$ is the map from Lemma~\ref{lem:bij}.
+Since $\Psi$ is a bijection and $f$ is an injection, we conclude that $h$ is surjective and injective, and hence a bijection. \end{proof}} Moreover, it is easy to see that the identification above is isometric with respect to the Teichm\"uller metric on $\Teich(\mathcal{G})$ and that of the product $\prod_{F}\Teich(\Pi_F)$, defined as the maximum of the Teichm\"uller metrics on $\Teich(\Pi_F)$.